Current Weather

 Weather Briefing

-VFRVicecomodoro Angel D. La Paz Aragonés Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 2,000 feet and 10 miles or greater visibility.
+VFRVicecomodoro Angel D. La Paz Aragonés Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis